NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 Catalog consumers SHOULD ignore properties they do not understand.

-This specification defines a number of so-called properties, as well as a mechanism to allow implementors to store additional information in the catalog zone (= extension properties, (#customproperties)).
+This specification defines a number of so-called properties, as well as a mechanism to allow implementors to store additional information in the catalog zone with Custom properties, see (#customproperties).
-The meaning of such extension properties is determined by the implementation in question.
+The meaning of such custom properties is determined by the implementation in question.

 Some properties are defined at the global level; others are scoped to apply only to a specific member zone.
 This document defines a single mandatory global property in (#version).
 Member-specific properties are described in (#properties).